n0-computer/iroh/README.md

 - `iroh-dns-server`: DNS server implementation powering the `n0_discovery` for NodeIds, running at dns.iroh.link.
 - `iroh-net-report`: Analyzes your host's networking ability & NAT.
 - `net-tools/*`: Networking utility crates

-The main entry point for anyone interested in the inner workings should be `iroh-net`.

 ## License